Storage Providers

 }

 Required option: database.
 All other options (host, port, user, password, ssl) have sensible defaults.
-Attachments remain on the local filesystem; pair with kl-s3-attachment-storage for cloud attachments.
+Attachments remain on the local filesystem; pair with kl-plugin-attachment-s3 for cloud attachments.

 S3 Attachment Storage (attachment.storage)